Meet Our Team

 Matthew Iorio, MD

-Dr. Iorio is an Instructor in Surgery at Harvard Medical School and a hand and reconstructive surgeon in the Division of Plastic and Reconstructive Surgery at BIDMC.
+Dr. Iorio is Assistant Professor of Surgery at Harvard Medical School and a hand and reconstructive surgeon in the Division of Plastic and Reconstructive Surgery at BIDMC.
 He has a dual appointment, and is also a member of the Department of Orthopaedics, in the Division of Hand Surgery at BIDMC.
 He earned his medical degree from Georgetown University School of Medicine in Washington, DC, where he also completed a residency in plastic surgery.
 He completed a hand and microvascular surgery fellowship at the University of Washington and Harborview Medical Center in Seattle.
 His clinical interests include hand and wrist surgery, reconstructive microsurgery, hand and wrist fractures, lower extremity trauma reconstruction, and peripheral nerve surgery.
 Dr. Iorio's research interests include vascularized bone transfers, fracture nonunions, hand and wrist arthritis, tendon healing, and limb salvage.